 ‘We play because we are human, and we need to understand what makes us human, not in an evolutionary or cognitive way but in a humanistic way.
 Play is the force that pulls us together.’
 Miguel Sicart

-Throughout this blog I plan to write around the topics of art, child-centered education theory, play, environment design, gallery education and informal learning.
+Throughout this blog I plan to write around the topics of art, experiential education theory, play, environment design, gallery education and informal learning.
 This will be done through various forms including discussion of current research, case studies of museums, galleries, libraries and community spaces, topics of currency within the media and reviews from parents and children participating in activities.
 This post is the first in a series that will review key texts in the field.

 A major focus of my doctoral research is about situating play as a methodological approach for children to use to construct meaningful understandings of the world and expressing that through the process of creating art alongside others.
 Whilst I hold back from making the direct link between Sicart’s writing and my research within this blog, the theoretical paradigm that Sicart presents constructs a framework for understanding children’s experiences with other people, objects, spaces and ideas.

 Playful thinking series: Play Matters by Miguel Sicart.
 Cambridge: MIT Press, 2014; Hardcover: £13.95 (176 pp.).